-- admin\groups (list): The group(s) that you would like the admin accounts placed within. - admin\users (list): The user(s) that would be created as admins. - computer\name (string): The computer or hostname that should be applied. - environment (string): Set for the environment in which the system is being built. - valid\environments (list): The list of environments considered valid for the environment parameter. - ou\path (string): Specifies the full DN of the OU where the computer account will be created when joining a domain.
+- admin_groups (list): The group(s) that you would like the admin accounts placed within. - admin_users (list): The user(s) that would be created as admins. - computer_name (string): The computer or hostname that should be applied. - computer_name_pattern (string): The pattern the computer_name value must match to be considered a valid name.
+Pattern is used to validate computer name and fail fast on invalid names.
+In addition, this value will be set as the salt grain name-computer:pattern, to be used by the name-computer formula. - environment (string): Set for the environment in which the system is being built. - ullet valid_environments (list): The list of environments considered valid for the environment parameter. - ou_path (string): Specifies the full DN of the OU where the computer account will be created when joining a domain.

+'''

-ou\path: "OU=Super Cool App,DC=example,DC=com"
+ou_path: "OU=Super Cool App,DC=example,DC=com"

+'''

-• pip\install (list): The Python package(s) that formulas require.
+• pip_install (list): The Python package(s) that formulas require.